Learn to control how you perceive your memories and take control of your emotions

 The great thing about learning language skills once you are already able to use the NLP exercises with clients is that you can use the language patterns within the exercises and practice them over time rather than learning them all and trying to hypnotize someone.
 The exercises give you a structure and methodology to your work that allow you to add more skills and techniques over time.

 Once you're using the language patterns fairly easily then you may wish to try a more formal hypnosis session.
-There is plenty of information on HypnoticPlanet.com about developing these skills further and some example scripts if that is something you want to get into, though many people find script based hypnosis rather dull once they've got some experience using language patterns on the fly.
+There is plenty of information in my Hypnosis Articles about developing these skills further and some example scripts if that is something you want to get into, though many people find script based hypnosis rather dull once they've got some experience using language patterns on the fly.

 As you continue to practice working with others you may find the standard exercises become boring, but you have developed the basic skills so maybe it's time to play a little.
 How about modeling a skill someone you admire has and then installing it in someone else?
 The articles on NLP Modeling and Motivation Strategy Installation cover this skill.